menu

 Occupations and Workforce

-When you are in Idaville - Burnettsville, you'll notice that it is more blue-collar than most other communities in America.
-44.87% of Idaville - Burnettsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Idaville - Burnettsville is a town of professionals, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Idaville - Burnettsville who work in teaching (8.24%), office and administrative support (7.65%), and management occupations (7.23%).
+Because occupations involving physical labor dominate the local economy, Idaville - Burnettsville is generally considered to be a blue-collar town.
+37.97% of the Idaville - Burnettsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Idaville - Burnettsville is a town of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Idaville - Burnettsville who work in office and administrative support (11.65%), sales jobs (10.32%), and management occupations (6.82%).

 Setting & Lifestyle